Pink Eye Treatment

 • A weakened immune system

-Newborns and infants with symptoms of pink eye should be seen by a doctor right away.
+Newborns and infants with pink eye should always be evaluated by a doctor immediately.

 Find an Urgent Care Near You